-Prerequisite: Algebra II Honors and departmental approval
+Prerequisite: Honors Algebra II and Departmental Approval

 This course is designed to prepare students for Advanced Placement Calculus BC as well as further college level study in mathematics.
 The first semester continues with the study of functions begun in Algebra 2 Honors with an emphasis on the student's problem solving ability.
-Discrete mathematics is introduced including such topics as polar coordinates, vectors, parametric equations, mathematical induction, matrices, and sequences and series.
-The second semester focuses on the study of differential calculus including all applications of limits, continuity, differentiation, and related rates of change.
+Discrete mathematics is introduced including such topics as combinatorics and probability, polar coordinates and functions, vectors, parametric functions, matrices, and sequences and series.
+The second semester focuses on the study of differential calculus including all applications of limits, continuity, differentiation, and derivative applications.